mlbiocat/mlbiocat2025/_pages/about.md

 &nbsp;

 ## Panel Discussion
-<p style="text-align: justify">A panel discussion will explore current challenges both from the experimental as well as the computational perspective.
+<p style="text-align: justify; color: #1C5B62;">A panel discussion will explore current challenges both from the experimental as well as the computational perspective.
 All workshop participants are invited to contribute to the discussion by submitting questions.
 Following the event, the discussion will be summarized in a white paper, which will be made available on bioRxiv.</p>

 &nbsp;

 ## Poster Session
-We invite poster contributions on topics including:
+<p style="color: #1C5B62;">We invite poster contributions on topics including:</p>
 - *De novo* enzyme design
 - Machine learning-assisted directed evolution
 - Protein representation with ML